What can I grow in a small space?

 If you only have a windowsill to work with, herbs are your best bet.
 Things like mint, rosemary, parsley, sage, oregano, thyme and basil don’t need very much room to grow herbs indoors and you can keep them small by trimming them (and using the cuttings in your cooking!).
 Floriana has a range of yummy herbs worth checking out if you're wanting to grow some of your own.

 Almost all vegies can thrive in a pot.
-Plant you favourite seedlings from in a pot and get growing!
-Or if you can’t wait to be eating you own produce, try our cut and cook range!
+Plant your favourite seedlings in a pot and get growing!
+Or if you can't wait to be eating your own produce, try our cut and cook range!
 Avoid really large growing vegetables like cabbage and pumpkins and aim for smaller plants and compact varieties.

 How do I grow it?

 Vegies and herbs need plenty of sun to thrive.
-Ideally your windowsill or balcony should get 6-8 hours of sun a day.
+Ideally your windowsill or balcony should get 68 hours of sun a day.
 A north-facing aspect is the best for all day sun.
 This is critical to grow things like tomatoes and capsicums.
-If you are growing on a windowsill, make sure the window is open regularly as airflow is very important to the overall health of your plants.
+If you're growing on a windowsill, make sure the window is open regularly as airflow is very important to the overall health of your plants.

 When you are growing in pots, your plants will need to be watered more regularly than if they were planted in the ground.
 A good rule of thumb for most plants is to stick your finger into the soil up to your knuckle and if it feels dry, it’s time to water your plants.
 Make sure you don’t fall into a habit on only watering on a certain day because your plants watering needs change depending on season, growth, temperature and a whole load of other factors.
 Always check the soil dryness before watering.

-Another factor to consider about water is drainage.
-Do not be tempted by any planters without drainage.
-Even with rocks in the bottom, you won’t be able to give your plants the good soak and drain that they need without drainage and they will likely die.
-Always get a planter with drainage.
+Another factor to consider is water drainage.
+Don't be tempted by any planters without drainage.
+Even with rocks in the bottom, you won't be able to give your plants the good soak and drain that they need and they'll likely die.
 If you tend to forget to water your plants, opt for plastic or non-porous pots.
 These will hold water and keep your plants moist for longer.
 If you like to water your plants more often, they love the breathability of terracotta pots.

 Things to consider